 - enjoy their schooling experience and benefit from excellent educational opportunities

-Mr Wilkinson will be asked to contact or visit parents where there are concerns regarding school attendance or punctuality.
+Mr Meredith will be asked to contact or visit parents where there are concerns regarding school attendance or punctuality.
 This is seen as a supportive measure and he may be able to suggest ways in which the school can assist in improving attendance or punctuality.

 Weekly Attendance Figures